PacFactory/Docs-Exporter-Nextjs/README.md

 The script automates the process of cloning documentation repositories, converting Markdown files to HTML, and generating PDF files.
 This README covers installation and usage.

+Fork of the original [Docs-Exporter](https://github.com/Riyooo/Docs-Exporter).
+Thanks to Riyoo for the original!

 ---

 ## Features